MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-service-principal.md

 1. Create a new App registration in the Azure portal.

-2. Then under **Managed application in local directory**, select the name of the application you just created.
+2. Then under **Managed application in local directory**, select the name of the application you created.

    ![ Managed application in local directory](media/embed-service-principal/managed-application-in-local-directory.png)